GDS Link Alternatives: What Lenders Should Evaluate Instead

 |---|---|---|---|---|

-| Floowed | SEA fintechs, NBFCs, BNPL, microfinance, SME lenders | Published: from $399/mo annual | Same week, no PS | Credit officer, no engineering |
+| Floowed | Fintechs, NBFCs, BNPL, microfinance, multifinance, banks of every tier-2 and tier-3 size | Consumption-based credits, sized to your operation on one short call | Same week, no PS | Credit and risk teams, no engineering |

 | Provenir | Tier-1 banks, large multifinance, enterprise fintech | Not published (enterprise) | Multi-month | Engineering required |

-| CRIF | Lenders wanting bundled scoring + decisioning in PH/SEA | Not published (enterprise) | Project-based | Varies |
+| CRIF | Lenders wanting bundled scoring + decisioning | Not published (enterprise) | Project-based | Varies |

 | FICO | Heritage scoring; enterprise decisioning suite available | Not published (enterprise) | Multi-month | Engineering required |